-(a) The processes like production, harvesting, processing, procurement, grading, pooling, handling, marketing, selling, and export of primary produce of the Members or import of goods or services for their own benefit;
+(a) The processes like production, harvesting, processing, procurement, grading, pooling, handling, marketing, selling, and export of primary produce of the Members or import of goods or services for their benefit;

-(b) Providing the required technical services, consultancy services, training, education, research and development, and all other activities for the promotion of the interests the members coming under it;
+(b) Providing the required technical services, consultancy services, training, education, research and development, and all other activities for the promotion of the interests of the members coming under it;

-Producer Company Registration
+Producer Company Registration Process

 For registering a producer company, the following members are required: